Last updated July 31, 2025

 As I descended, I could feel jets of warm and cool water shooting toward my legs.
 I didn’t anticipate the jets below my feet, though, each pulse hitting a reflexology point from my toes to my heel.
 The process rapidly draining the stress from my body.

 At the next station of the circuit, I was directed to stand below large curved silver spouts lining the edge of the pool.
 A steady sheet of water targeted my head, neck, shoulders and back.
-The steady pressure leaving me in a blissed out state.
+The steady pressure leaving me in a blissful state.

-I moved on, sinking to the below water’s surface to access jets pulsing from the side of the pool, positioning myself to direct them toward my knee, thigh and lower back.
+I moved on, sinking below the water’s surface to access jets pulsing from the side of the pool, positioning myself to direct them toward my knee, thigh and lower back.

 The next station was cool water—a quick plunge under an icy shower stream to cool the body but also boost my circulation and lymphatic systems.